 In the early days, when the gig was fresh, when the responsibility of the inches given to me in the paper weighed most heavily on me, I was diligent with my drafting (one week before deadline), refinement (two days before it was due), and submission (I tried to submit a day early).
 Later, the routine was not as rigorous.
 With greater writing proficiency, and with more obligations in my daily schedule, I penned my column later and later in the week.
 The writing itself did not slacken—I could not afford to let it: a national audience, and the opportunity to have one’s work read so widely, is not something one should ever disrespect.
 But some of my columns were written in haste due to my occasional lapses in discipline.

-When my life’s rhythm were good, oh, they were so good.
+When my life’s rhythms were good, oh, they were so good.
 An idea, argument, problem, observation, or experience manifested in the back of my mind.
 I had clear starting points and the time to compose and fine-tune my compositions.
 At my best it was a sublime dance with deadlines.

 Listen: this is the part where you need to know that I missed the beat every so often, much to my editor’s chagrin.